 The solution generates a risk profile, a summary of the signals to support the risk profile, a risk score based on the number and strength of the warnings, and potential implications.
-The information is organized into a dashboard for compliance professionals to periodically review third-party risks.
+The information is organised into a dashboard for compliance professionals to periodically review third-party risks.
 The solution helps the compliance function to anticipate and prepare for these risks weeks or even months in advance.

 How should compliance executives think about activities that merit technological solutions, especially given their budget constraints?
-We recommend that companies approach them thoughtfully and evaluate the following within the context of their organizational structures and business needs:
+We recommend that companies approach them thoughtfully and evaluate the following within the context of their organisational structures and business needs:

 In all the 10 companies we interviewed, compliance departments play a strategic role, and most respondents admit it took a great deal of work and relationship-building to get there.

-Compliance functions should continue to modernize their processes, or they may find it difficult to retain their hard-earned positions as strategic partners to the business.
+Compliance functions should continue to modernise their processes, or they may find it difficult to retain their hard-earned positions as strategic partners to the business.
 As their work gets harder, they may find it challenging to be effective with blocking and tackling alone.
-The time to invest in digital transformation is now; every company can take steps today to modernize its compliance operations regardless of where it is on the digital maturity continuum.
+The time to invest in digital transformation is now; every company can take steps today to modernise its compliance operations regardless of where it is on the digital maturity continuum.
 These steps include (figure 5):

 In this illustrative example, we chose to focus on automation technologies because they are applicable to most companies at the fundamental and insight generation stages of digital maturity.